What is Vaping?

 Nicotine is a highly addictive substance added to most vape e-liquid.
 Some e-liquids, such as the pods used in JUUL devices, can deliver as much nicotine as a pack of cigarettes, quickly leading to addiction.

-The FDA is currently investigating a potential link between inhaled nicotine and seizures, while a 2018 study published in the journal Vascular Medicine suggested that nicotine’s negative effects on the heart could lead to an increased risk for strokes.
+The FDA is currently investigating a potential link between inhaled nicotine and seizures, while a 2018 study published in the journal Vascular Medicine suggested that nicotine’s adverse effects on the heart could lead to an increased risk for strokes.

 The Surgeon General’s Advisory on E-cigarette Use Among Youth warns that nicotine addiction can harm brain development in teens and young adults who vape.